 This post may contain affiliate links.
 Read our disclosure policy.

-gluten free stuffing in a 9x13 glass dish with a serving spoon
+gluten free stuffing in a casserole dish with a serving spoon.

-• Cubed bread: I prefer using two different kinds of bread to give the stuffing more texture and variation.
-I usually opt fora gluten-free sourdough and either wheat or white bread.
-See the section below on my favorite kinds of gluten-free bread and brands.
+• Cubed bread: Use two different kinds of bread to give the stuffing more texture and variation.
+A mixture of gluten-free sourdough and either wheat or white bread is best.
+I like Schar and Canyon Bakehouse.
+Or make your own gluten-free bread!

 • Fresh herbs: parsley, sage, and rosemary

-Here are the simple recipe steps to make gluten free thanksgiving stuffing.
+Here are the simple recipe steps, with photos, to make gluten free thanksgiving stuffing.
 Jump down to the recipe card for the full recipe.

 • Use two different kinds of bread to add variation in flavor and texture.